25 Historic Sonoma County Restaurants That Are Still Going Strong

 The building that now houses Stormy's has been a Bloomfield hotel/restaurant since 1857.
 (Courtesy of Gina Cloud)

-Carolyn Cramer, left, pours drinks while talk with longtime customers Kathy and Jon Little, at Stormy's Spirits and Supper in October 2016.
+Carolyn Cramer, left, pours drinks while talking with longtime customers Kathy and Jon Little, at Stormy's Spirits and Supper in October 2016.
 (Alvin Jornada)

 Washoe House, 1859, Petaluma: A former stagecoach stop connecting Petaluma, Santa Rosa and Bodega, this historic roadhouse is best known for two things: Dollar bills pinned to the bar ceiling and The Battle of the Washoe House.
 According to legend, following the 1865 assassination of Abraham Lincoln, a group of Petaluma militia were intent on creating trouble for Southern-leaning Santa Rosans.
 Their thirst got the best of them, and the group ended up getting drunk instead of rabble-rousing.
 The Washoe House was sold in 2015 to Petaluma Creamery owner Larry Peter.
 2840 Stony Point, Petaluma, 795-4544.
 (Chris Hardy)